 - since He (God the Son upon whom the Holy Ghost descended and abode upon at His baptism (Mt.
 3.16, Mk.
 1.10, Lk.
 3.22, Jn.
 1.32)) would no longer be with His assembly, He baptized His assembly with the Holy Ghost; and, in His timing as reported in the book of Acts, indwelt all believers with the Holy Spirit;

 - had business meetings (Ac.
 1:15-26).

-Our Lord appointed His assembly, his church, as executor at the Lord’s Table.
-“And I appoint unto you a kingdom, as my Father hath appointed unto me” (Lk, 22.29).
-When He left the earth and ascended unto heaven, He left His executor the job of executing His will.
+Our Lord commissioned His assembly, his church, as His executor.
+When He left the earth and ascended unto heaven, He left His executor the job of executing His will:

 His executor, His local assembly (church), is the only visible manifestation of the Kingdom of God until His return.
 At this time, each such assembly is the depository of His Kingdom.
 Each is to serve as God’s spiritual embassy in the earthly nation in which it exists.
 Each is to represent God’s interests, and to carry out His laws and ordinances.
 The flag of each is that of the power which sent it out, not the flag of the nation it is in.
 Each local assembly (embassy) is to submit to the One who sent it.
 Citizens of the sending nation who are not ambassadors (not part of the embassy) do not have the authority to operate in that embassy.

 If you disagree with me, please inductively explain why.
 In other words, do a word by word study of the Bible on this matter, going from the specific words to the conclusion.
 Please do not start with a conclusion and then cherry pick verses out of context to try to support your position.